busyloop/maclight/README.md

 require 'maclight'

-# Turn both LEDs on
+# Turn LEDs on
-MacLight.capslock(true)
-MacLight.numlock(true)
+MacLight.all_leds(true)

 sleep 2

-# Turn both LEDs off
+# Turn LEDs off
-MacLight.capslock(false)
-MacLight.numlock(false)
+MacLight.all_leds(false)
 ```

 ## Notice

-MacLight only works for external keyboards.
-It does not work for the builtin keyboards on Apple laptops!

-## Credits

-MacLight is based on HID demonstration code by [Amit Singh](http://googlemac.blogspot.de/2008/04/manipulating-keyboard-leds-through.html).
+MacLight can currently only toggle all LEDs at once
+and has not been tested on OSX versions older than 10.11.3 (El Capitan).